 How is a professional corporation or PLLC formed?

-However, there are several significant differences from regular corporations and LLCs.
+However, there are several significant differences between regular corporations and LLCs.

 - Many states require that all shareholders or members be licensed professionals.
 Some states do permit non-professionals to be owners but usually limit them to less than 50 percent.